Banganga Tank at Walkeshwar

 Samadhis and memorials at Walkeshwar

-The Banganga tank precincts are full of shrines and memorials of those who attained samadhi (state of meditative consciousness) and were buried, instead of cremated.
+The Banganga tank precincts brim with shrines and memorials honoring those who achieved samadhi, a state of meditative consciousness, and chose burial over cremation.
 The Dasmaniya Akhada burial ground has been in use since the 18th century as a cemetery for sanyasis of the Goswami community, who attained samadhi here.

 Street art by Shilo Shiv Suleman on the theme of water

-The northeast lane to Banganga Tank has a contemporary wall mural created by award-winning installation artist Shilo Shiv Suleman in 2021.
+Award-winning installation artist Shilo Shiv Suleman created a contemporary wall mural in the northeast lane to Banganga Tank in 2021.
 Titled Pyaas, it draws attention to the origin myth of the Banganga Tank.
-The theme alludes to the role of women and the importance of water in the daily life and livelihoods of the local residents at Walkeshwar.
+The theme alludes to the role of women and the importance of water in the daily lives and livelihoods of the local residents at Walkeshwar.

 Ghats at the southern end of Banganga Tank

-Hindu pilgrims perform parikrama along a path going around Banganga Tank, starting from the south end.
+Hindu pilgrims perform parikrama on a path around Banganga Tank, starting from the south end.
 The important temples are located on the parikrama path.
-The ghats have spatial division according to specific rituals; south and west are used for rituals of the dead, and north and east are used for auspicious rites.
+Specific rituals divide the ghats spatially; rituals of the dead take place in the south and west, while auspicious rites take place in the north and east.

 Marine theme playground for neighborhood kids